PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 # web3 maritime conference Athens 2023
+#### Onboarding talent to the Web3 Maritime ecosystem.
-WMF Athens 2023 is an event bringing together some of the top minds and experts in web3 and maritime to in-person talks and workshops.
-The conference brings together maritime, shipping, zero knowledge cryptography, and shared digital infrastructure.
-The conference aim to explore how web3 blockchain technologies can help build a shared digital infrastructure for the maritime industry and international trade.
-Building our decentralized oceanic maritime future together.
-A big part of this process is to call all young talent to come forward and provide them with the support they need to take industry forward.
+WMF Athens 2023 is an event bringing together some of the top minds and experts in web3 and maritime to in-person talks and workshops.<br><br>

+The conference brings together the  industry of maritime and shipping industry, international trade, zero knowledge cryptography, and shared platforms to collectively design our decentralized future<br><br>
+### Calling all young talent to join
+We call all young talent to come forward.
+Our aim is to provide them with support and resources to lead the future of the industry.

+## 365 days of summits and workshops
+TBD

+### founding members and launch partners
+Conference workshops will run from early October and are available to all partners

+### General public
+Free TBD

 ### Dates
 Early 2023.
 TBD

 # Partners program
 Our partner program give to ecosystem participants opportunities to offer products and services to the community and associate their brand with a trully innovative initiative.
 We seek for partners in the following areas:
 ### Media